Aenos

 About Aenos

 Aenos National Park occupies the summit zone of Mount Aenos on the island of Kefalonia in the Ionian Islands, western Greece.
-Established in 1962 as one of Greece's first national parks, Aenos protects the endemic Kefalonian fir (Abies cephalonica) forest, a species found naturally only on the mountains of the Peloponnese and Ionian Islands and which gives the mountain a distinctive appearance visible from across the Ionian Sea.
-The park rises to 1,628 metres at Mega Soros, the highest point on Kefalonia, and covers approximately 2,862 hectares of mountainous terrain.
-The park is notable for its wild horses and remarkable forest of a tree that gave its name to a widely planted ornamental species.
+Established in 1962 as one of Greece's first national parks, Aenos protects the endemic Kefalonian fir (Abies cephalonica) forest, a species endemic to Greece that grows across the mountains of the Peloponnese, Euboea, and several major islands including Kefalonia, giving the mountain a distinctive appearance visible from across the Ionian Sea.
+[1] The park rises to 1,628 metres at Mega Soros, the highest point on Kefalonia, and covers approximately 2,862 hectares of mountainous terrain.
+[2] The park is notable for its semi-wild horses and remarkable fir forest.

 Wildlife Ecosystems

-Aenos supports an unusual and famous population of wild Kefalonian horses (a local feral breed descended from domestic horses) that roam the upper slopes of the mountain in small herds.
-These horses have adapted to the harsh mountain conditions over several generations and are a distinctive feature of the park.
+Aenos supports an unusual population of semi-wild horses — a local feral breed descended from domestic Pindos Ponies that were abandoned on the mountain after World War II and have since lived and reproduced in the wild.
+[1] These horses roam the upper slopes in small herds and have adapted to the harsh mountain conditions.
 The park also supports populations of European wildcat, stone marten, and various smaller mammals.
 Golden eagle and long-eared owl are resident raptors.
 The Kefalonian fir forest supports diverse bird communities including coal tit, short-toed treecreeper, and firecrest.
 Reptiles including the nose-horned viper and Greek tortoise inhabit the park.

 Flora Ecosystems

-The dominant and defining vegetation of Aenos is the Kefalonian fir (Abies cephalonica), an endemic species of Greece that forms dense forests on the mountain's upper slopes, creating a landscape unlike anything else in the Ionian Islands.
-Below the fir zone, the forest transitions to Mediterranean maquis of strawberry tree, kermes oak, and lentisk.
+The dominant and defining vegetation of Aenos is the Kefalonian fir (Abies cephalonica), an endemic Greek species that forms dense forests on the mountain's upper slopes between approximately 900 and 1,700 metres elevation, creating a landscape unlike anything else in the Ionian Islands.
+[1] Below the fir zone, the forest transitions to Mediterranean maquis of strawberry tree, kermes oak, and lentisk.
 The fir forest floor supports a characteristic understory of bilberry, heather, and various fern species.
 The subalpine zone above the forest limit supports rocky grassland with various endemic Ionian Island plant species.
 The fir trees can reach 25–30 metres height and are characterized by upward-curving branch tips.

 Geology